Headaches in children

 For headaches in children, some basic questions to ask your doctor include:

 Don't hesitate to ask any other questions you have.

 What you can do in the meantime

-Also, consider giving your child over-the-counter pain medications such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Motrin, others) to ease symptoms.
+Consider giving your child over-the-counter pain medications such as acetaminophen (Tylenol, others) or ibuprofen (Advil, Children's Motrin, others) to ease symptoms.
 Use caution when giving aspirin to children or teenagers.
 Though aspirin is approved for use in children older than age 2, children and teenagers recovering from chickenpox or flu-like symptoms should never take aspirin.
 This is because aspirin has been linked to Reye's syndrome, a rare but potentially life-threatening condition, in such children.
 Talk to your doctor if you have concerns.